2011 Tōhoku earthquake and tsunami: Aftermath

 The aftermath of the earthquake and tsunami included a humanitarian crisis and a major economic impact.
 The tsunami resulted in over 340,000 displaced people in the Tōhoku region, and shortages of food, water, shelter, medicine, and fuel for survivors.
-In response, the Japanese government mobilized the Self-Defence Forces (under Joint Task Force – Tōhoku, led by Lieutenant General Eiji Kimizuka), while many countries sent search and rescue teams to help search for survivors.
+In response, the Japanese government mobilized the Self-Defense Forces (under Joint Task Force – Tōhoku, led by Lieutenant General Eiji Kimizuka), while many countries sent search and rescue teams to help search for survivors.
 Aid organizations in Japan and worldwide responded, with the Japanese Red Cross reporting $1 billion in donations.
 The economic impact included immediate problems, with industrial production suspended in many factories, and the longer term issue of the cost of rebuilding, which has been estimated at ¥10 trillion ($122 billion).
 In comparison to the 1995 Great Hanshin earthquake, the East Japan earthquake brought serious damage to an extremely wide range.

 The aftermath of the twin disasters left Japan's coastal cities and towns with nearly 25 million of debris.
 In Ishinomaki alone, there were 17 trash collection sites 180 m long and at least 4.5 m high.
 An official in the city's government trash disposal department estimated that it would take three years to empty these sites.

 In April 2015, authorities off the coast of Oregon discovered debris that was thought to be from a boat destroyed during the tsunami.
 The cargo contained yellowtail amberjack, a species of fish that lives off the coast of Japan, still alive.
 KGW estimates that more than 1 million of debris still remain in the Pacific Ocean.

 In February 2016, a memorial was inaugurated by two architects for the victims of the disaster, consisting of a 6.5 m2 structure on a hillside between a temple and a cherry tree in Ishinomaki.

-The reconstruction of the Tohoku coast was funded and piloted by the Japanese government.
+The reconstruction of the Tōhoku coast was funded and piloted by the Japanese government.
 Structural adaptation to tsunamis was largely based on building higher seawalls, although seawalls proved largely ineffective in 2011, and the new seawalls would also not have been high enough.